Alierenkayhan/Wer-Ist-Der-M-rder/README.md

 </div>

+- Develop a 2D instructional game in Unity
-This game is an instructional game for teaching one of the German Grammar rules, "Relativsätze im Nominative".
+- Teach one of the German Grammar rules, "Relativsätze im Nominative".
+- Assist by Bige Kolukısa İnelmen who is an academician at Bogazici University
+- Published on itch.io

 You can play it from this website = https://alierenkayhan.itch.io/wer-ist-der-mrder